 This bill amends various sections of the Idaho Code to revise tax provisions, particularly focusing on military retirement pay deductions, corporate income tax rates, and tax assessment limitations.
-It introduces new criteria for the deduction of military retirement benefits, allowing individuals who are disabled, over 62, or have sufficient income to file a federal return to deduct these benefits from their taxable income, with the maximum deductible amount aligning with the Social Security Act's retirement benefits.
-The corporate income tax rate will gradually decrease from 7.6% to 5.3% over the next several years, and the assessment period for tax deficiencies will be extended to seven years for individuals who fail to file a return unless they can prove no taxes were due.
+It introduces new criteria for the deduction of military retirement benefits, allowing individuals who are disabled, over sixty-two, or have sufficient income to file a federal return to deduct these benefits from their taxable income, with the maximum deductible amount aligning with the Social Security Act's retirement benefits.
+Additionally, the corporate income tax rate will gradually decrease from 7.6% to 5.3% over several years, and the bill clarifies the three-year limitation period for tax assessments, with exceptions for fraudulent returns.

-Additionally, the bill establishes a Tax Relief Fund to support future tax relief initiatives, requiring the state controller to transfer $50 million annually to the school district facilities fund and $39 million to the state public defense fund.
-It also outlines the continuous appropriation and distribution of funds for various purposes, including education and public services, while deleting the public school income fund and inserting a general fund for educational support programs, which will receive $330 million annually starting in fiscal year 2024.
-The bill specifies the timing of its provisions, with some taking effect immediately and others starting July 1, 2025, to enhance funding for educational facilities and public defense.
+Furthermore, the bill establishes a tax relief fund within the state treasury, which will receive funds from various sources, including federal grants.
+It mandates annual transfers of $50 million to the school district facilities fund and $39 million to the state public defense fund, with the remaining balance allocated to the general fund.
+Significant changes include the deletion of the public school income fund and the insertion of a general fund for public schools' educational support programs, which will receive $330 million annually starting in fiscal year 2024.
+The bill also sets a retroactive effective date for certain provisions from January 1, 2025, while other sections will take effect on July 1, 2025.

 Statutes affected: Bill Text: 63-3633, 63-3045, 63-3068, 63-3638